-Trading assets, Trading liabilities, and the associated Trading revenues represent derivatives the Company enters into with its Parent to economically hedge its Borrowings and market movements on those derivatives.
+Trading assets, Trading liabilities, and the associated Trading revenues mainly represent OTC derivative transactions the Company enters into with the Parent to economically hedge its Borrowings (structured notes) and market movements on those OTC derivative transactions.

-Interest income and expense are calculated daily based on the outstanding notes and affiliate receivable and payable balances.
+Interest income and expense are calculated daily based on the Notes receivable and Receivables from and Payables to the Parent.